BrightspaceGitHubReader/awards-leaderboard-ui/README.md

 To create a new version bump:
 * Tag a new release in awards-leaderboard
-* Ensure awards-leaderboard is no longer linked to bsi - Follow Option 2 https://github.com/Brightspace/brightspace-integration#running-locally---bundled-production-build
+* Ensure awards-leaderboard-ui is no longer linked to bsi - Follow Option 2 https://github.com/Brightspace/brightspace-integration#running-locally---bundled-production-build
 * Don't forget to restart IIS
 * Within BSI, run the following commands:
   * `rm package-lock.json`